-American Outdoor Brands, Inc. (our "company," "we," "us," or "our") is a leading provider of outdoor lifestyle products and shooting sports accessories encompassing hunting, fishing, outdoor cooking, camping, shooting, and personal security and defense products for rugged outdoor enthusiasts.
+American Outdoor Brands, Inc. and its wholly owned Subsidiaries (our "company," "we," "us," or "our") is a leading provider of an innovation company that provides product solutions for outdoor lifestyle products and shooting sports accessories encompassing enthusiasts, including hunting, fishing, camping, shooting, outdoor cooking, camping, shooting, and personal security and personal defense products for rugged outdoor enthusiasts.
 We conceive, design, source, and sell our outdoor lifestyle products, including premium sportsman knives and tools for fishing and hunting; land management tools for hunting preparedness; harvesting products for post-hunt or post-fishing activities; outdoor cooking products; and camping, survival, and emergency preparedness products.
 We conceive, design, produce or source, and sell our shooting sports accessories, such as rests, vaults, and other related accessories; electro-optical devices, including hunting optics, firearm aiming devices, flashlights, and laser grips; and reloading, gunsmithing, and firearm cleaning supplies.
-We develop and market all our products as well as manufacture some of our electro-optics products at our facility in Columbia, Missouri.
+We develop and market all our products as well as manufacture assemble some of our electro-optics products at our facility in Columbia, Missouri.
 We also contract for the manufacture and assembly of most of our products with third parties located in Asia.

 We focus on our brands and the establishment of product categories in which we believe our brands will resonate strongly with the activities and passions of consumers and enable us to capture an increasing share of our overall addressable markets.
-Our owned brands include BOG, BUBBA, Caldwell, Crimson Trace, Frankford Arsenal, Grilla Grills, or Grilla, Hooymen, Imperial, LaserLyte, Lockdown, MEAT!
+Our owned brands include BOG, BUBBA, Caldwell, Crimson Trace, Frankford Arsenal, Grilla Grills, or Grilla, Hooyman, Imperial, LaserLyte, Lockdown, MEAT!
 Your Maker, Old Timer, Schrade, Tipton, Uncle Henry, ust, and Wheeler, and we license additional brands for use in association with certain products we sell, including M&P, Smith & Wesson, Performance Center by Smith & Wesson, and Thompson/Center.
-In focusing on the growth of our brands, we organize our creative, product development, sourcing, and e-commerce teams into four brand lanes, each of which focuses on one of four distinct consumer verticals - Adventurer, Harvester, Marksman, and Defender - with each of our brands included in one of the brand lanes.
+In focusing on the growth of our brands, we organize our creative, marketing, product development, sourcing, and e-commerce teams into focus on supporting our four brand lanes, each of which focuses on one of four distinct consumer verticals - Adventurer, Harvester, Marksman, and Defender - with each of our brands included in one of the brand lanes.

-- Our Adventurer brands include products that help enhance consumers' fishing, outdoor cooking, and camping experiences. - Our Harvester brands focus on the activities hunters typically engage in, including the activities to prepare for the hunt, the hunt itself, and the activities that follow a hunt, such as meat processing. - Our Marksman brands address product needs arising from consumer activities that take place primarily at the shooting range and where firearms are cleaned, maintained, and worked on. - Our Defender brands include products that are used by consumers in situations that require self-defense and products that help safely secure, store, and maintain connectivity to those possessions that many consumers consider to be high value or high consequence.
+- Our Adventurer brands include products that help enhance consumers' fishing, outdoor cooking, and camping experiences. - Our Harvester brands focus on the activities hunters typically engage in, including the activities to prepare for the hunt, the hunt itself, and the activities follow a hunt, such as meat processing. - Our Marksman brands address product needs arising from consumer activities that take place primarily at the shooting range and where firearms are cleaned, maintained, and worked on. - Our Defender brands focus on protection and include products that are used by consumers in situations that require self-defense for training and prod that help safely secure, store, and maintain connectivity to those possessions that many consumers consider to be for securing high value or high consequence, consequence possessions.